RealAvocado/Concierge_Chatbot_With_AWS/README.md

-# Chatbot Concierge #
+# Dining Chatbot Concierge #

-## About ##
+## About The Project ##

-Frontend starter repository for HW 1 of the Cloud Computing & Big Data class at Columbia University and New York University.
+This project implemented a dining concierge chatbot which will recommend proper restaurants at certain lo

 ## Usage ##